 - The long lifespan of Polyester Isotherm insulation types like Isotherm will outlast most homes.

 - In fact, the price of Isotherm Insulation is very economical when one considers the lifelong energy saving benefits

 - The correct thickness Isotherm Insulation is the Isotherm 145 mm thick insulation SANS compliant for the Western Cape region.
 As well as Johannesburg and Pretoria.

 - The correct R-value of installed insulation in these regions should be R VALUE 3.70 achieved with the Isotherm 145 mm.

 Rock Wool Insulation

-In fact, rock wool insulation is not suitable for domestic homes as it is a very high density.
-The weight of the product would not be suitable for roofs.
+- In fact, rock wool insulation is not suitable for residential homes as it is a very high density.
+The weight of the product would not be ideal for roofs.

 - The cost of Rock Wool insulation is also more than 5 times the price of standard roof insulation.